 The biggest complaint that a lot of people have about clip-on guitar tuners is that they happen to be fragile, which is understandable considering that these tuners are very small.
 As long as you handle your tuner properly, you’re not going to have any problems with the tool breaking.
 Read here to choose the most accurate tuner to get a great sound.

-Unlike other tuners, clip on guitar tuners works by picking up vibrations.
+Unlike other tuners, clip-on guitar tuners work by picking up vibrations.
 When these types of tuners were first released, they really didn’t work as efficiently as they do now.
-By using the vibrations that the guitar produces, clip on tuners don’t need to have a microphone or a signal chain in order to function.
+By using the vibrations that the guitar produces, clip-on tuners don’t need to have a microphone or a signal chain in order to function.

-If you are a baritone guitar player or a bass guitarist, I would suggest that you stay away from using clip on guitars.
-Since the vibrations of lower strings are slower compared to higher strings, clip on tuners struggles to pick up the vibrations, which means that the tunings on lower notes aren’t a very accurate sound.
+If you are a baritone guitar player or a bass guitar player, I would suggest that you stay away from using clip-on guitars.
+Since the vibrations of lower guitar strings are slower compared to higher strings, clip-on tuners struggle to pick up the vibrations, which means that the tunings on lower notes aren’t a very accurate sound.

-Clip on tuners have no problem with accurately reading the low E string on an acoustic or an electric guitar, but any note lower than that, they struggle with.
-If you are just an average guitarist, clip on guitar tuners are outstanding, especially if you’re used to playing with a tuner that uses a microphone.
+Clip-on tuners have no problem with accurately reading the low E string on an acoustic or electric string guitar, but any note lower than that, they struggle with.
+If you are just an average guitarist, clip-on guitar tuners are outstanding, especially if you’re used to playing with a tuner that uses a microphone.

-The Snark SN-2 clip on guitar tuner is one of the most popular guitar tuners on the market today, most likely because of its affordable price tag at $15 (Check here for the latest price).
+The Snark SN-2 clip-on guitar tuner is one of the most popular guitar tuners on the market today, most likely because of its affordable price tag at $15 .
 For the inexpensive price tag, this tuner packs a lot of unique features into it.
 The Snark SN-2 comes with pitch calibration which is great to have when you’re trying to match your tuning with another instrument.

-It also comes with transposition for you to use when you’re trying to change your instrument’s tuning from standard tuning.
-Also, this tuner comes with a high sensitivity tap tempo metronome which is great to have around when looking to practice for some gig.
+It also comes with a transposition for you to use when you’re trying to change your instrument’s tuning from standard tuning.
+Also, this tuner comes with a high-sensitivity tap tempo metronome which is great to have around when looking to practice for some gig.

 It should also be mentioned that this tuner comes with a built-in microphone that helps to support the internal vibration sensor, which assists in assuring a more accurate tuning and sound.

-One of my favorite features about the Snark SN-2 is that you can use it all average guitars and not so average guitars.
-You can tune your bass guitar, electric guitar, and acoustic guitar all just with this device to get a great pitch!
+One of my favorite features about the Snark SN-2 is that you can use it all average guitars and not-so-average guitars.
+You can tune your bass guitars, electric guitar, and acoustic guitar all just with this device to get a great pitch!